TrueBlocks/trueblocks-docs/content/blog/medium-posts/012-Zero-Storage-Data-Publishing-on-Ethereum.md

 ![](/blog/medium-posts/img/012-Zero-Storage-Data-Publishing-on-Ethereum-001.png)

 In this article we will recount our experience trying to create a simple one-way publisher-to-consumer data delivery smart contract.
-At the same time, we’ll explain an idea we have called _off-chain monitoring_ and how our project, [QuickBlocks](http://quickblocks.io)™, helps us use this idea to lessen the cost of running a smart contract.
+At the same time, we’ll explain an idea we have called _off-chain monitoring_ and how our project, [TrueBlocks](http://trueblocks.io)™, helps us use this idea to lessen the cost of running a smart contract.

 #### Off-Chain Monitoring

-QuickBlocks allows us to monitor Ethereum addresses in real time.
+TrueBlocks allows us to monitor Ethereum addresses in real time.
 We initiate a monitoring session with a simple command:

 chiffra init <monitor\_name>